-Our guide for final year medical students has information about completing their application, what happens next and looking after their wellbeing.
+Our guide to provisional registration has information about completing your application, practising in challenges circumstances and looking after your wellbeing.

 As soon as final year medical students graduate, and we’ve confirmed they’re fit to practise, we’ll add them to the medical register.

-For more information about the Foundation Programme and FiY1 posts, visit the our joint statement with the four UK governments, the Medical Schools Council and postgraduate deans.Read about our approach to provisional registration in
+For more information about the Foundation Programme and FiY1 posts, visit the UKFPO's website.
+Read about our approach to provisional registration in our joint statement with the four UK governments, the Medical Schools Council and postgraduate deans.